 Services for Persons with Co-existing Disorders – On-site psychological services & psychiatric services for clients with a dual-diagnosis of substance use disorder and mental illness.

 Medical Assessment & Education – On-site HIV testing and health literacy education groups.

 Case Management – Depending on the unique needs the resident.
 They may receive additional services to include: employment counseling, independent living skills, recreation activities, legal advocacy & referrals, transportation, spirituality, financial counseling, family counseling, and referrals to community self-help groups.

 Supportive housing & treatment services were provided to 450 men, women, and children across all programs.
 This increase is due to our expansion of VA Emergency Beds and the addition of a permanent supportive housing grant specifically for veterans.

-Individual substance abuse counseling provided 2,451 hours to our clients.
+Individual substance use disorder counseling provided 2,451 hours to our clients.
 Five hundred twenty-two hours (542) of psychotherapy and 131 hours of psychiatric services were also provided.

-Benilde Hall provided 11,501 units of group counseling for substance abuse treatment.
+Benilde Hall provided 11,501 units of group counseling for substance use disorder treatment.
 For mental health treatment, 4,830 units of Dialectic Behavior Therapy and 792 units of Seeking Safety were provided.
 Health literacy and HIV educational groups provided a total of 1,027 units.

 Clients going through the program build a sense of community support through giving back.
 This year our clients contributed to 5,496 hours of services to the community.

-Benilde Hall’s community partners include Kansas City Kansas Community College, UMKC, Metropolitan Community Colleges, and Avila University to provide field placement practicum for students in the fields of social work, psychology, and substance abuse and addictions.
+Benilde Hall’s community partners include Kansas City Kansas Community College, UMKC, Metropolitan Community Colleges, and Avila University to provide field placement practicum for students in the fields of social work, psychology, and substance use disorder.
 Under staff supervision, student interns provide counseling services and facilitate groups.
 The contribution this year in donated time by student interns was approximately 1500 hours.